Kanangnut/top-th-youtubers-2024/README.md

 'Top 100 Social Media Influencers 2024 Countrywise'<br>
 Where is the data coming from?
 The data is sourced from Kaggle (an Excel extract), [here is the resource](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)

-And we need data on the top TH YouTubers in 2024 that includes,
+And we need data on the top TH YouTubers in 2024 that includes:

 - channel names
 - total subscribers
 - total views